The theory of illusion of Śaṅkarācārya

 Now it’s your turn.
 Can you answer the following arguments using the ideas from this section?

-Opponent: You are trying to maintain that the word "Brahman" mentioned in the sutra "athato brahma-jijnasa" of the Brahma Sutras and other passages refers to the Supreme Personality of Godhead, but this is not correct.
+Opponent: You are trying to maintain that the word “Brahman” mentioned in the sūtra “athato brahma-jijnasa” of the Brahma-sūtras and other passages refers to the Supreme Personality of Godhead, but this is not correct.
 The word Brahman, just like the words bhūma (the all-pervading infinity) and ātma (the Self), denotes the soul inside the body.
-This is clearly indicated in the Taittirīya Upanisad (2.5) and other passages:
+This is clearly indicated in the Taittirīya Upanisad (2.5) and other passages: vijñānam brahma ced veda, tasmāc cen na pramādyati, śarīre pāpmānam hitvā, sarvān kāmān samaśnute: “If one knows the Self in truth, and does not deviate from it, one leaves the body and all evils behind and attains all desires”.

-“‘One should ask about Bhūmā.’
+Brahman is the conscious living entity, or soul, living inside the body.
+It refers to our true self with which we should reconnect.
+By this, we become free from illusion and attain lasting peace.
+The self is the one we should meditate upon.
+Take this passage from the Chāndogya Upaniṣad (7.23.1-7.24.1), for example: bhūmā tv eva vijijñāsitavya iti bhūmānam bhagavo vijijñāsa iti, yatra nānyat paśyati nānyac, chṛṇoti nānyad vijānāti sa bhūmā, atha yatrānyat paśyaty anyac chṛṇoty anyad vijānāti tad-alpam: “‘One should ask about Bhūmā.’
 ‘My lord, I wish to know about Bhūmā.’
 ‘When one attains him, one sees nothing else, hears nothing else, and knows nothing else.
 That is Bhūmā.
 When one sees something else, hears something else, and knows something else, his knowledge is very small.
-The Bhūmā is immortal, but that which is small is mortal.”
+Bhūmā is immortal, but that which is small is mortal.”

-It's quite clear that the verse indicates we should meditate on the self, and thus attain perfection.
+It’s quite clear that the verse indicates we should meditate on the self, and thus attain perfection.
 This is the real object of knowledge.
 Even the Sanskrit dictionary explains: “The word brahma means that which is big, the brāhmaṇa caste, the individual spirit soul, and the demigod Brahmā who sits on a great lotus flower.”
 The word ātma also means the individual self, just like the word bhūma.
-Brhad-aranyaka Upanisad (4.5.6) states:
+Brhad-aranyaka Upanisad (4.5.6) states: ātmā vā are draṣṭavyaḥ śrotavyo mantavyo nididhyāsitavyaḥ, “It is the Self which must be observed, heard about, thought of, and meditated upon with fixed concentration.”
+Why are you misinterpreting the clear words of the Vedas, trying to imply some other meaning?

-How can you answer this challenge?
+How do you answer this challenge?

 « Vedānta-sūtra: The Govinda-bhāṣya of Baladeva Vidyābhūṣaṇa